jkaupp/CT-EE-Paper/figures/Cornell-Illinois Model (1)/caption.md

-Figure 4: The Cornell-Illinois Model of Critical Thinking
+Figure 4: The Cornell-Illinois framework of Critical Thinking